2014 Trade Statistics are available through the International Trade Administration's "Trade Stats Express."

 Associated Press, December 5, 2013

 Mexico continues to be California’s number one export market.
-California exports to Mexico totaled $23.9 billion in 2013.
-Mexico purchases 14.2 percent of all California exports.
+California exports to Mexico increased to $25.4 billion in 2014.
+Mexico purchases 14.5 percent of all California exports.

 California’s exports to Mexico are driven by computers and electronic products, which account for 21 percent of all California exports to Mexico.
-Other top categories included transportation equipment, machinery, except electrical, and petroleum and coal products.
+Other top categories included transportation equipment, machinery, except electrical, and petroleum and chemicals.

-Computers and electronic products remained California’s largest exports, accounting for nearly 30 percent of all California exports to Canada.
+Computers and electronic products remained California’s largest exports, accounting for 31.4 percent of all California exports to Canada.

 California is the largest exporting state to Asia.
-In 2013, California exported almost $70 billion in goods to the region.
+In 2014, California exported over $71 billion in goods to the region.

-California exports to Mainland China totaled $16.4 billion in 2013.
-Computers and electronic products accounted for over 31 percent of exports to China.
+California exports to Mainland China totaled $16.1 billion in 2014.
+Computers and electronic products accounted for nearly 28 percent of exports to China.

-Exports to Hong Kong were nearly $7.8 billion in 2013.
+Exports to Hong Kong were over $8.5 billion in 2014.
 Hong Kong removed duty off wine in 2008, making it the first duty-free wine port amongst major economies.
 U.S. wine exports to Hong Kong went from $9 million in 2007 to $42 million in 2009.

-California exports to Japan totaled $12.7 billion in 2013.
-Computers and electronic products accounted for nearly 23 percent of total exports.
+California exports to Japan totaled $12.3 billion in 2014.
+Computers and electronic products accounted for over 22 percent of total exports.

 Export Totals from California (In $ U.S. millions)